Augustus John: Portraits

 Although known early in the century for his drawings and etchings, the bulk of John's later work consisted of portraits.
 Those of his two wives and his children were regarded as among his best.
 He was known for the psychological insight of his portraits, many of which were considered "cruel" for the truth of the depiction.
 Lord Leverhulme was so upset with his portrait that he cut out the head (since only that part of the image could easily be hidden in his vault) but when the remainder of the picture was returned by error to John there was an international outcry over the desecration.

 By the 1920s John was Britain's leading portrait painter.
 John painted many distinguished contemporaries, including T. E. Lawrence, Thomas Hardy, W. B. Yeats, Aleister Crowley, Lady Gregory, Tallulah Bankhead, George Bernard Shaw, the cellist Guilhermina Suggia, the Marchesa Casati and Elizabeth Bibesco.
-Perhaps his most famous portrait is of his fellow-countryman, Dylan Thomas, whom he introduced to Caitlin Macnamara, his sometime lover who later became Thomas's wife.
+Perhaps his most famous portrait is of his fellow-countryman, Dylan Thomas, whom he introduced to Caitlin Macnamara, a family friend who later became Thomas's wife.
 Portraits of Dylan Thomas by John are held at National Museum Cardiff and the National Portrait Gallery.
 A commissioned copy of the portrait of T. E. Lawrence was made by Alix Jennings at the request of Jesus College to be its memorial to Lawrence.

 It was said that after the war his powers diminished as his bravura technique became sketchier.
 One critic has claimed that "the painterly brilliance of his early work degenerated into flashiness and bombast, and the second half of his long career added little to his achievement."
 However, from time to time his inspiration returned, as it did on a trip to Jamaica in 1937.
 The works done in Jamaica between March and May 1937 evidence a resurgence of his powers, and amounted to "the St. Martin's summer of his creative genius".
 In 1944, Sir Bernard Montgomery commissioned a portrait of himself, but rejected the completed work "because it was not like me"; it was subsequently purchased by the Hunterian Art Gallery in Glasgow.

 Of his method for painting portraits John explained:

 Make a puddle of paint on your palette consisting of the predominant colour of your model's face and ranging from dark to light.
 Having sketched the features, being most careful of the proportions, apply a skin of paint from your preparation, only varying the mixture with enough red for the lips and cheeks and grey for the eyeballs.
 The latter will need touches of white and probably some blue, black, brown, or green.
 If you stick to your puddle (assuming that it was correctly prepared), your portrait should be finished in an hour or so, and be ready for obliteration before the paint dries, when you start afresh.